 The information identified as confidential by FPL in Schedule A6 is intended to be and is treated by FPL as private in that the disclosure of the information could cause harm to FPL's business operations and has not been disclosed.
 See Fla.
 Stat. § 366.093(3).
 See also F.A.C. § 25-22.006(4)(c) & (d).
-The information relates to FPL's competitive interests and disclosure would impair FPL's competitive business.
+The information relates to FPL's competitive interests and disclosure we ald impair FPL's competitive business.
 See Fla.
 Stat. § 366.093(3)(e).
-The information on FPL's specific, individual wholesale power sales customers is made available only to FPL's senior management, personnel involved in wholesale power transactions and personnel involved in the use and preparation of the A Schedules.
 FPL has strictly limited access to this confidential material and has instituted strict controls to insure that the information remains private.
 Affidavit of Rene Silva ¶12.

 The information identified as confidential by FPL in Schedule A6 consists of a list of FPL's wholesale power sales customers, sales figures for each such customers and the pricing of the power sold to each customer.
 Disclosure of this information allows FPL's potential competitors to precisely target FPL's wholesale power customers because Schedule A6 discloses the name of the customer, each customer's energy needs and current pricing for each customer.
 There is very little else that a competitor needs to target FPL's wholesale power sales customers.
-Affidavit of Rene Silva ¶¶ 14,15.
+Affidavit of Rene Silva TT 14,15.